sam-w-thomas/samwthomas.com/content/books/salvation-sequence-peter-f-hamilton.md

   - multiple_povs
   - action_packed
 ---
-The Saints of Salvation Trilolgy presents, the most realistic near-future envisioning of earth that I have seen; with one small caveet - quantum-entagled portls.
-However, even this is not too far fetched as it enables us to picture a hyper-connected world, albeit -perhaps unrealistictly.
+The Saints of Salvation Trilogy presents, the most realistic near-future envisioning of earth that I have seen; with one small caveat - quantum-entagled portals.
+However, even this is not too far fetched as it enables us to picture a hyper-connected world, albeit -perhaps unrealistically.
 << MORE TO COME >>>